 Kyle Richtig released the album Green Warriors – a compilation of his most loved acoustic songs – yesterday via Bandcamp.
 Find it here.

 A look at the top 100 albums that influenced Kyle Richtig.
 Some influenced him to look deeper into the artist, while some influenced him to look deeper into himself.

 Get ready for the new La Roux release by experiencing the first album for the first time all over again.

 Experience Fever Ray’s eponymous album in a new way with a reinterpretation of the original songs.

 The Recroom seemed to be one of the hidden jewels of Canadian music.
-There was a vacuum left by the disbandment of The Organ, that The Recroom comfortably fit in for me. […]
+There was a vacuum left by the disbandment of The Organ, that The Recroom comfortably fit in […]

 When I first heard Rejoice, Remain I was floored.
 Perhaps it is because of the high doses of “radio crack” that I am inundated with on a daily basis.
-Perhaps it is […]
+Perhaps […]